Last updated: June 20, 2026

 Bottom line

-West Virginia does have an official Emergency Assistance program.
-It can help some families in a financial crisis with short-term needs such as rent, utilities, food, clothing, household supplies, transportation, or medical services.
-It is limited, and it is not the same as ongoing cash aid.
+West Virginia has an official Emergency Assistance program.
+It may help some families in a financial crisis with short-term needs such as rent, utilities, food, clothing, household supplies, transportation, or medical services.
+It is limited, so use it for the emergency that matters most.

-Do not wait until the last day before an eviction hearing, utility shutoff, or empty pantry.
+Do not wait until the last day before court, shutoff, or empty pantry.
 Apply, call, and ask for written next steps.
-If you are in danger, call 911 first.
+If you are in danger now, call 911 first.

 Urgent help if the problem cannot wait